Rainbow subdivisions of cliques: Counting walks in expanders

 The next lemma contains the main takeaway from our discussion about random walks in almost regular bipartite expanders.
-It tells us that for relatively large $k$, the values of $\hom_{x, y}(C_{2k})$ do not differ by much over the range of pairs $(x, y)$ where $x$ and $y$ are in the largest part of the bipartition.
+It tells us that for relatively large $k$, and for the weighting defined by $w(xy) = \frac{1}{\sqrt{d(x)d(y)}}$, the values of $\homw(C_{2k}^{xy})$ do not differ by much over the range of pairs $(x, y)$ where $x$ and $y$ are in the largest part of the bipartition.